 The center’s MBSR program runs for eight consecutive weeks, each session lasting two to two and a half hours.
 The eight-week program is 21 to 27 hours of total in-class instruction.
 The program includes daily homework exercises and training videos to practice a deepening awareness during ordinary daily activities.
 The training videos cover topics including body scans, guided meditation, and mindful hatha yoga.

-The upcoming free information sessions that serve as an orientation to the program will be held on May 15th from 7 pm to 8 pm, May 21st from 7 pm to 8 pm, and May 29th from 6:30 pm to 7:30 pm (you only need to attend one of the information sessions).
+The upcoming free information sessions that serve as an orientation to the program will be held on March 18th from 7 pm to 8 pm, March 26th from 6:30 pm to 7:30 pm, April 2nd from 6:30 pm to 7:30 pm, and April 9th from 6:30 to 7:30 pm (you only need to attend one of the information sessions).
 The MBSR program is highly interactive and requires you to establish a daily meditation practice.
-If you decide to go forward with the program, the days and times are as follows:
+If you decide to go forward with the program, the days and times for the Spring 2020 course are as follows:

 Another approach to listening to your body and minds’ need for balance is through Tibetan Bowl Sound Therapy.
 Used for over 2,000 years, this holistic practice helps the body and mind go into a deep relaxation state where healing and cellular repair occur.
 The Wellness Center offers one-hour group meditations accompanied by the Tibetan Bowls on Mondays by donation, as well as individual sound therapy sessions by appointment.

 As you start practicing mindfulness, you’ll likely feel discomfort or restlessness.
 Know that this is perfectly normal.
 Your mind is simply not used to the type of stimulus that meditation can offer.
 But with regular practice, even a basic 10-minute meditation routine can help you improve, one daily breath at a time.

 For more information about these wellness programs, be sure to explore the rest of the center's website.